jamescourtney/FlatSharp/README.md

 FlatSharp *does* use some techniques such as `MemoryMarshal.Read` on certain hot paths, but these usages are narrowly scoped and well tested.

 ### Performance & Benchmarks
 FlatSharp is really, really fast.
-The FlatSharp benchmarks were run on .NET 7.0, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB), which can be found [here](src/Benchmark).
+The FlatSharp benchmarks were run on .NET 7.0 with PGO disabled, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB), which can be found [here](src/Benchmark).

 The benchmarks test 4 different serialization frameworks, all using default settings:
 - FlatSharp -- 7.1.0